Protected, owned and managed by the Grand Traverse Regional Land Conservancy.

 Bauer Preserve is a great place for a quiet hike.
-The property features forested valleys, steep ridges, wetlands and nearly 2200 feet on the Intermediate (Dingman) River near the headwaters of the Chain of Lakes.
-Located approximately five miles east of Central Lake the preserve can be accessed via a trailhead and parking area on Wilson Road.
+The property features forested valleys, steep ridges, wetlands and nearly 2,200 feet on the Intermediate (Dingman) River near the headwaters of the Chain of Lakes.
+Located approximately five miles east of Central Lake, the preserve can be accessed via a trailhead and parking area on Wilson Road.
 The trail includes a loop atop a forested ridge and a spur to a platform along the Intermediate River.
-The platform is a relaxing place to view the river, flora and fauna.
+The platform is a relaxing place to view the river, along with its flora and fauna.

 Certain types of hunting are allowed in accordance with state regulations: